varungohil/varungohil.github.io/proj_pages/meta.md

 simulation modules to carry out design space exploration for a wide variety of apps and memory technologies.

-META is built on top of Android Emulator, shipped with the Android Open Source Project (AOSP).
-This emulator, is built using a modified version of the QEMU virtualizer and emulator [3].
+META is trace based tool built on top of Android Emulator, shipped with the Android Open Source Project (AOSP).
+This emulator, is built using a modified version of the QEMU emulator.
 QEMU and AOSP were chosen because this combination serves the intent of designing this tool - quick compatibility with future versions of Android.
 The emulator works on Android Virtual Device (AVD), which describes the hardware profile, system image, storage areas etc. of the device being simulated.
-For future compatibility, newer AVDs will have to be provided, which are typically shipped with AOSP, making the integration much smoother.
+For future compatibility, newer AVDs will have to be provided, which are typically shipped with Android Studio, making the integration much smoother.
 We have modified the QEMU code shipped with AOSP to generate instruction level traces of the complete system, including the app being executed.
-These traces are then post processed via a cache and memory hierarchy simulator for understanding the application’s memory behavior, as well as exploring the range of memory architectures using DRAM and NVMs.
+These traces are then post processed via a cache module and the NVMain main memory simulator for understanding the application’s memory behavior, as well as exploring the range of memory architectures using DRAM and NVMs.